KiruiLangat/HouseDesigns-Ke/README.md

-# Comprehensive Web Application and eCommerce
+# Comprehensive Web Application and eCommerce for House Designs Ke
+House Designs Ke is an Architecture Company that offers Simple Functional Architecure.

 ## Overview